locene/artsolete/README.md

 # Artsolete

-_"The idea that all digital art is created with technology that will eventually become obsolete."_
+_"All digital art is created with technology that will eventually become obsolete."_

 <p align="right">- <a href='https://www.urbandictionary.com/define.php?term=artsolete'>Urban Dictionary</a></p>